openjdm/openjdm.github.io/book/illusory_correlations.md

 negative side, and possibly halo effects which can sometimes be positive but negative at other times.

-Let’s first consider stereotype threat.
-Stereotype threat is defined as the socially-premised psychological threat experienced by someone who is in a situation or doing things for which there exists a negative stereotype about that person’s social group belonging and they thus
+Let’s first consider stereotype threat, which is defined as the socially-premised psychological threat experienced by someone who is in a situation or doing things for which there exists a negative stereotype about that person’s social group belonging and they thus